 Students may major in Sociology/Anthropology with an emphasis in Anthropology.
 Requirements for this major and suggestions for course planning are listed under Sociology/Anthropology in this section of the Guide.

-Six courses in Anthropology are required including ANTH 365 Anthropological Theory and at least two additional Anthropology courses numbered 300 or above.
+Six courses in Anthropology are required including ANTH 365 Anthropological Theory and one additional Anthropology course numbered 300 or above.

 ART